nmoomey/gps/README.md

 Save your email address under options and click Export Data to email your data to your office computer after you are on-line.

-Technologies used: HTML5, local storage, server workers and geolocation.
+Technologies used: HTML5, local storage, server workers, manifest and geolocation.

 Neil Moomey